silverness2/GeoFLOW/docs/doxy/user_configuration.md

   Currently, there are two diagnostics produced: those that consider globally sptially integrated (quasi-) conserved quantities, and those that consider the infinity norm of the same quantities.
 These lead to the productino of two files: "gbalance.txt" and "gmax.txt" containing these diagnostics in different columns.
-At this time, these are a description of the columns of the diagnostics files:
+The following table provides a description of the columns of the diagnostics files:

   | column number  | description                                     |